Oregon Zoo's position on wildlife trafficking and the illegal wildlife trade

 The Illegal wildlife trade is a global, multibillion-dollar industry involving the unlawful commerce in wild animals and plants.
 The trade exploits a wide range of species for a variety of uses, including pets, food, clothing, medicinal ingredients and ornamental purposes.
 Developed nations often drive the demand for wildlife products.
 As a result, the illegal wildlife trade now poses a threat to the survival of many imperiled species.

-The zoo's formal position on wildlife trafficking and the illegal wildlife trade is as follows: The Oregon Zoo believes that curbing the illegal wildlife trade within the U.S. will help protect endangered species worldwide.
+The Oregon Zoo believes that curbing the illegal wildlife trade within the U.S. will help protect endangered species worldwide.

 - The illegal wildlife trade threatens thousands of wildlife species.
 Endangered animals and plants are often targeted for commerce because of their rarity and increased economic value.

 - Some of the most iconic animals at the Oregon Zoo – including rhinos, tigers, leopards, cheetahs and elephants – represent species that are severely impacted by the illegal wildlife trade.

 - Illegal wildlife trafficking is both a critical conservation concern and a threat to global security.

 - The illegal wildlife trade threatens ecosystems and rural livelihoods – including those based on ecotourism.

 - Some "products" of the illegal wildlife trade are well known, such as elephant ivory and rhino horns.
 Others, such as certain pet parrots, are lesser known yet equally detrimental to wildlife populations.
 Before purchasing, pet seekers can look up animals on the EcoHealthy Pets website, which ranks "pets" based on sustainability, among other criteria.